ajdillhoff/body-pose-estimation-workshop/README.md

 ### Connecting to Spotify

-To integrate the Spotify API using `spotipy`, you will need to create an application on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and use the generated client ID and client secret to set `SPOTIPY_CLIENT` and `SPOTIPY_SECRET` in `audio.py`.
+To integrate the Spotify API using `spotipy`, you will need to create an application on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and use the generated client ID and client secret to export them as environment variables.
+These will be read by `spotipy` to authenticate your application.

 ## Dependencies